 Things To Do Near Your North Lake Tahoe Rental

 North Lake Tahoe cabins have a pretty sweet backyard.
-And some have great views, like this Kingsbury vacation rental.
+Some are just steps from the beach, like this Kings Beach vacation rental.
 Not only is Lake Tahoe just down the road, but your vacation rental is also close to rugged mountain trails for hiking or snowshoeing, paved bike paths for pushing a stroller or family biking, ski slopes in all directions, and scenic mountain golf courses.
 This list of things to do in Lake Tahoe can help you plan activities by the season.

 Explore Lake Tahoe on the Water

 If you’re staying in a North Lake Tahoe rental this summer, you should definitely rent a kayak or paddleboard and get out on the water.
 It’s a surreal experience to float on the crystal-clear water and watch huge, house-sized boulders pass by you below.
 Fun fact, Lake Tahoe is known for its water clarity and you can see to a depth of about 60 feet.
 Renting a powerboat or jetski is always another fun option.
 Families will have a blast wakeboarding or tubing!

 Boat Inspections – Protect Lake Tahoe!

 Before launching a boat, you’ll need to get it inspected for aquatic invasive species.
 Inspections are mandatory and help prevent invasives like quagga mussels from entering beautiful Lake Tahoe and the surrounding waterways.
 Be sure to plan ahead and visit TahoeBoatInspections.com to learn how to prepare for your inspection.
 Note that the Lake Forest Launch Ramp and Alpine Meadows Inspection Station are the closest locations to North Lake Tahoe rentals.